MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/overview.md

-## Acquiring a token: this depends on the kind of application
+# Token Acquisition

+## Application type dependency

-As explained in [Scenarios](Scenarios), there are many ways of acquiring a token.
+As explained in [Scenarios](../getting-started/scenarios.md), there are many ways of acquiring a token.
 They are detailed in the next topics.
 Some require user interactions through a web browser.
 Some don't require any user interactions.

 In general the way to acquire a token is different depending on if the application is a public client application (Desktop / Mobile) or a confidential client application (Web App, Web API, daemon application like a windows service)

-### MSAL.NET caches tokens
+## Token caching

 For both Public client and confidential client applications, MSAL.NET maintains a token cache (or two caches in the case of confidential client applications), and applications should [try to get a token from the cache](AcquireTokenSilentAsync-using-a-cached-token) first before any other means, except in the case of [Client Credentials](https://aka.ms/msal-net-client-credentials), which does look at the application cache by itself.

 In the case of UWP, Xamarin iOS and Xamarin Android, the token cache serialization to an isolated storage is provided by MSAL.NET.
 In the case of .NET Desktop (.NET Framework and .NET Core) platforms, though, the application needs to customize the [token cache serialization](token-cache-serialization).

-### Token acquisition methods
+## Token acquisition methods

-#### Public client application:
+### Public client applications

-##### Public flows
+#### Flows

 - will often [acquire token interactively](Acquiring-tokens-interactively), having the user sign-in.
   > Remember that this is not possible yet in .NET Core as .NET core does not provide UI capabilities and this is required for interactive authentication